 Make sure to configure the SATA controller mode correctly in system BIOS Setup.
-Stens:
+For the BIOS Setup menus, refer to Chapter 2, "BIOS Setup," "Integrated Peripherals."

 - Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
-Go to Peripherals\SATA And RST Configuration, make sure SATA Controller(s) is enabled.
-To create RAID, set SATA Mode Selection to Intel RST Premium With Intel Optane System Acceleration.
-Then save the settings and restart your computer. - To use the EZ RAID feature, follow the steps in "C-1."
-To configure UEFI RAID, follow the steps in "C-2."
-To enter the legacy RAID ROM, refer to "C-3" for more information.
-Finally, save the settings and exit BIOS Setup.
+Go to Peripherals\SATA Configuration, make sure SATA Controller(s) is enabled.
+To create RAID, set SATA Mode Selection to RAID. - If you want to configure UEFI RAID, follow the steps in "C-1."
+To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
+Refer to "C-2" for more information.